PeterBengtson/control-tower-log-aggregator/README.md

 log bucket S3 access logs, but they may be anything.
 These logs will be combined into one log file per day per bucket, not per account.

+The file size problem is one that needs to be solved in any system required to store logs for a long time.
+There seems to be a remarkable lack of solutions to this problem, given that every system needs to collect various types of logs from member accounts and store them in a central log archive.
+The few solutions I have seen out there also involve running and maintaining instances or containers, which nowadays is clunky and expensive old tech.
+This solution is entirely serverless.

 ## Architecture